ChilledSnowMan/ClickThatPokemon/README.md

 Version 4.0:
 - Added two new gamemodes: Silhouette and Type Guesser
     - Silhouette is the classic "Guess that pokemon"-type game.
 You're given a pokemon shadow and you type in your guess who it is
-    - Type Guesser is similar to Silhouette, but instead you need to guess the types per Pokemon
+    - Type Guesser is similar to Silhouette, but instead you need to guess the types per Pokemon.
 - General cleanup of the code.
 Like I mentioned previously, things were a MESS.
-I spent a good chunk of time just refactoring and applying general OOP to things I was cutting corners on
+I spent a good chunk of time just refactoring and applying general OOP to things I was cutting corners on.
 - Removed some music options and added title page music.
 This means Greenfoot can support me once again!
+- Added a settings menu where you can change the music settings.
+- A lot of QoL I can't remember.